lease, readers, fans, don't get nuts," George RR Martin posted on his blog on April 19.

 “One thing I try to tell myself is that there’s no guarantee that’ll continue to happen,” Martin says.
 “You can’t start thinking you’re king of the world or anything like that…next year you may be in the ‘Where are they now?’ section of the newspaper.”

 But Martin is far from drifting into obscurity.
 Securing his legacy, he purchased the whole “terrific, old building,” which along with the theater, includes three vacant retail spaces, upstairs offices and a basement.
-Currently, the lone tenant at 418 Montezuma Avenue is Wild Hare, a beauty salon.
+Currently, the lone tenant at 418 Montezuma Avenue is

 “We hope to have all these places filled again, to make this building come back to life,” Martin enthused.
 “The theater is in pretty good shape for something that’s been dark for seven years.”
 He’s shooting for a summer opening.